Discussion

 Event Summary

 This public dialogue series, supported by the Censorship, Information Control, and Information Revolutions from Printing Press to Internet research project at the Neubauer Collegium, brought together scholars of print revolutions past and present with practitioners working on the frontiers of today’s information revolution.
 These events were not formal panels with presented papers, but freeform discussions in which experts bounce ideas off each other, discovering rich parallels between our work and sharing them in real time.
-Taking place from October through November, the eight dialogues united historians, editors, novelists, poets, and activists, and have been filmed and shared online, to let the public enjoy and continue the discussions.
+Taking place from October through November, the eight dialogues united historians, editors, novelists, poets, and activists, and were filmed and shared online to let the public enjoy and continue the discussions.
 For more details on the series and related events, please visit voices.uchicago.edu/censorship.

 November 2: Data About Data Suppression